nsrau/azure-docs.it-it/articles/asc-for-iot/concept-recommendations.md

 ---
-title: Informazioni sui consigli per la sicurezza di Azure Per ioT Documenti Microsoft
+title: Suggerimenti per la sicurezza
 description: Informazioni sul concetto di consigli per la sicurezza e su come vengono usati nel Centro sicurezza di Azure per l'IoT.Learn about the concept of security recommendations and how they are used in Azure Security Center for IoT.
 services: asc-for-iot
 ms.service: asc-for-iot